Last update: April 27, 2023

 - used for educational or institutional purposes.

 The JHPD campus area does not include non-Hopkins property except public sidewalks, public streets, or other public thoroughfares, and/or parking facilities that are immediately adjacent to the campus.
-Maps of the JHPD jurisdictional boundaries can be viewed here.
+Preliminary maps of the JHPD jurisdictional boundaries can be viewed here.

 There are no plans to expand the JHPD beyond the campus area at this time.
-Future expansion of those jurisdictional boundaries into neighboring communities is permitted by state law but would be subject to an additional public comment and approval process, including an additional MOU with BPD and agreement from a majority of the community as certified by the Baltimore City Council.
+Future expansion of those jurisdictional boundaries into neighboring communities is permitted by state law but would be subject to an additional public comment and approval process, including an additional MOU with the Baltimore Police Department (the BPD) and agreement from a majority of the community as certified by the Baltimore City Council.